 Student Training for Advancing Research (S.T.A.R.) is a recognition program created by the Office of Undergraduate Research.
 If you earn your S.T.A.R., that means you have completed a series of Undergraduate Research Workshops.

 Started in Fall 2020 when many students may not have access to lab or scholarly activity participation, S.T.A.R. provides students a means to learn and take part in activities that will inform and enhance their skills for when they are able to get involved with a lab or scholarly group.

 To earn your S.T.A.R. you must complete FIVE Undergraduate Research Workshops and/or online compliance trainings* during the semester, all workshops will be held via Zoom.
 The dates and topics can be found on our MU Engage page.
 Once you attend your first workshop of the semester you will be added to a Canvas page about earning your S.T.A.R.

 Why Would I Want to Earn My S.T.A.R.?

 Earning your S.T.A.R. has many benefits!
 You will gain knowledge and skills that will prepare you for and enhance your skills as a student researcher.
 After completion you will receive acknowledgement of your achievement, a sticker as well as recognition in the Forum book; along with that we notify your academic unit of your accomplishment.
 It is also something you can put on your resume or LinkedIn!

 Where Do I Start?

-Check out the workshop schedule under Events and get ready to learn!
+Check out the workshop schedule in MU Engage and get ready to learn!
 Additional information will be provided via the Canvas site, once you have attended your first event.
 We can’t wait for you to earn your S.T.A.R.!